JamesWrigley/paion/README.md

 repo and type `./Paion.py`.

 ### Licensing
-Paion is licensed under the GPLv3+, the icons from the Breeze theme are LGPLv3+.
+Paion is licensed under the GPLv3+, and the icons are based off the Breeze theme (LGPLv3+).

 ### Requirements
 Python 3, PyQt5.